have lived in Mississippi and in your county (and city, if applicable) 30 days before Election Day

 Absentee ballot application deadline:

-No specific deadline.
-We recommend requesting your ballot at least one month before Election Day
+Ballots may be requested at any time within 45 days of Election Day.
+We recommend requesting your ballot at least one month before Election Day.

 Voted ballots are due:

-Received by 5:00 p.m. on the day before Election Day
+Received by 5:00 p.m. the day before Election Day (by mail).

 You may vote by absentee ballot in Mississippi if: